…Julia Goldstein as a child in Moscow

 Julia Goldstein was born in Moscow in 1964, the daughter of the violinist Boris Goldstein and the violin educationalist Irina Goldstein.
 She took her first piano lessons at the age of five with Nune Khachaturian, daughter of the famous composer Aram Khachaturian.

-In 1984 Julia Goldstein concluded her music studies in Hanover in Professor Karlheinz Kämmerling's class by gaining her qualification as a state-registered music teacher, and in 1986 she passed the examination of artistic maturity.
+In 1984 Julia Goldstein concluded her music studies in Hanover in Professor Karlheinz Kämmerling's class by gaining her qualification as a state-registered music teacher, graduating in 1986.
 This was followed by postgraduate studies at the Folkwang College in Essen in Professor Boris Bloch's master class, culminating in 1991 with her concert examination playing Brahms's First Piano Concerto.

-In addition to her solo and chamber career, Julia Goldstein has made a name for herself as a piano educator.
+Alongside her solo and chamber career, Julia Goldstein soon made a name for herself as a piano educator.
 Even at the age of fourteen, she was keenly interested in the educational aspects of various teaching methods and was able after a short time – thanks to her expanding experience – to lay the foundation stone for her own personal method and concept of teaching.

 Thanks to the great fortune of having met many of the great and leading music teachers of the late twentieth century and worked with some of them, Julia Goldstein has become familiar with the traditions of various schools, and incorporated them into her own method.
 Between 1989 and 1997, for instance, she was a regular assistant interpreter at the Schleswig-Holstein Music Festival in the piano courses given by the Russian teacher Lev Naumov.

-Between 2002 and 2005 Julia Goldstein taught piano at the Nürnberg-Augsburg College of Music.
+Between 2002 and 2005 Julia Goldstein taught piano at the Nürnberg-Augsburg College of Music, and from 2015 to 2018 she taught at the Stuttgart Music School.